 Dependent Care FSA contribution limits

-In 2024, employees may contribute up to $5,000 if they file taxes as an individual, or are married filing jointly.
+In 2025, employees may contribute up to $5,000 if they file taxes as an individual, or are married filing jointly.
 They may contribute up to $2,500 if they're married but file taxes separately (each spouse can contribute $2,500 to separate FSAs).
+Employers may contribute to a DCFSA, but those contributions count towards the contribution limit.

 Changing Contribution Amount